rameshkerurkar/pipeline_job/readme.md

 Jenkins is ready and you can start working with it.

-Next to enable Rolebased Authentication under global security Created Below Roles manually,
+Next to enable Rolebased Authentication under global security Created Below Roles manually, Aggigne roles accordingly.

 Deployer
 Developer
 Prod-deployer

-Note : Above steps I did tried to do by Dockerfile(for Jenkins Image creation) and groovy script (to enable role based strategy and create roles and assign permissions)
+Note : Above steps I did tried to complete by Dockerfile(for Jenkins Image creation) and groovy script (to enable role based strategy and create roles and assign permissions)
-I have tried this Role based Strategy using groovy script by calling script in the dockerfile But got java class plugin error which unable to resolved as I am not that much of expertise in Groovy script so created Roles Admin role using Login Auth Strategy.
+I have tried Role based Strategy using groovy script by calling script in the dockerfile attaching the same (role-based-auth.groovy)
+But got java class plugin error which unable to resolved as I am not that much of expertise in Groovy script so created Roles Admin role using Login Auth Strategy.
-In my previous project this actvitity done by Matrix authorisation Startegy which is handled byseperate DevTool team.
+In my previous project this actvitity done by Matrix authorisation Startegy which is handled by seperate DevTool team.

 Below error : WARNING: Failed to run script file:/var/lib/jenkins/init.groovy.d/role-auth.groovy groovy.lang.MissingPropertyException: No such property: RoleType for class: role-auth

-So the Part 1 has been handled using Login Auth Strategy.
-Please find script security.groovy

-#####Part 2###########
-Create a pipeline to automate and publish the above image after testing the relevant parts.
-Please find below pipeline as code.
+So in the Part 1 I used manully steps(on my master Jenkins 18.221.140.131:9090) and also I used in pipeline automated process with the Authorization Strategy (with Logged in user having the full access) which works fineon the running container on (18.221.140.131:8080).
+Please find script security.groovy calling in Dockerfile and below are the steps of pipeline to do this.

 pipeline {
   environment {